systechafrica/systechafrica.github.io/schemesetup/contributionConfigurationMatrix.md

-### Setting Contribution Matrix
+### Setting Contribution Config Matrix

-This matrix addresses the issues such as how to treat additional voluntary contribution by a member’s employer, severance, and contribution under payments.
+This matrix addresses configurations of parameters touching on how to handle additional voluntary contribution by a member’s employer, severance and contribution under payments.

-To set parameters for these items, locate the **Contribution Configuration Matrix link** from the scheme setup left side menu panel as shown below:
+locate the **Contribution Configuration Matrix** link from the scheme setup left side menu panel as shown below:

 <img  alt="Contribution Configuration Matrix" width="95%" height="auto"  class="center"  src="../media2/schemeM49.png">